Posts Tagged Article 7(2)

 In the present case, the action brought by Austro-Mechana seeks to obtain compensation for the harm arising from non-payment by Amazon of the remuneration provided for in Austrian law.
 That failure to collect , the Court holds (at 44) constitutes a harmful event within the meaning of Article 7(2).
 At 50: ‘Austro-Mechana’s claim seeks to establish the liability of the defendant, since that claim is based on an infringement by Amazon of the provisions of the UrhG imposing that obligation on it, and that that infringement is an unlawful act causing harm to Austro-Mechana.’

-The Court therefore does not dismiss the second criterion of the Kalfelis formulate.
+The Court therefore does not dismiss the first criterion of the Kalfelis formula (‘establishing liability’).
 Yet it surely stretches it.
-The Court’s initial formulation of a two-pronged condition of application, therefore has not disappeared, but it is certainly fading.
+The Court’s initial formulation of a two-pronged condition of application, therefore has not disappeared.
+However if the criterion of establishing liability is to readily accepted, the relevance of the initial formulation is certainly fading.

 And the winner is….National law.
 Saugmandsgaard ØE AG in Austro-Mechana on Tort and reproduction rights.